Best Sites to Upload Art 2025 [Artist Guide To Posting Art Online]

 Pinterest is the new Instagram when it comes to posting your art online.
 It’s a picture-based platform just like Insta.
 But contrary to Facebook and Instagram, Pinterest works like a visual search engine.

 It’s basically Google for pictures.
 And just like Google, it has the potential to drive some serious traffic to your artist website.
-With about 150 million Pinterest users monthly, a huge number of people can find your Pin and discover your artwork.
+With about 150 million Pinterest users monthly, a huge number of people can find your Pins and discover your artwork.

 The good thing is that Pinterest Pins have a much longer lifespan than any other social media posts.
 Your pins will always be available and searchable, as long as you keep your Pinterest account active.

-Plus, when posting regularly on Pinterest, your efforts will actually be rewarded with a visible growth in your organic reach—something that doesn’t happen on Instagram and Facebook anymore so easily…
+Plus, when posting regularly on Pinterest, your efforts will actually be rewarded with a visible growth in your organic reach—something that doesn’t happen on Instagram and Facebook so easily…

 So how does Pinterest work?